n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 [Ra+H]+V+[N]+[<[<ZWJ|ZWNJ>]+H+C|ZWJ+C>]+[{M}+[N]+[H]]+[SM]+[(VD)]
 ```

-A stand-alone cluster (which can only occur at the start of a word) will match the expression:
+A stand-alone sequence (which can only occur at the start of a word) will match the expression:
 ```
 [Ra+H]+NBSP+[N]+[<[<ZWJ|ZWNJ>]+H+C>]+[{M}+[N]+[H]]+[SM]+[(VD)]
 ```

-A cluster that does not match any of these expressions should be
+A sequence that does not match any of these expressions should be
 regarded as broken.
 The shaping engine may make a best-effort attempt
-to shape the broken cluster, but making guarantees about the correctness or
+to shape the broken sequence, but making guarantees about the correctness or
 appearance of the final result is out of scope for this document.

-After the clusters have been identified, each of the subsequent
+After the syllables have been identified, each of the subsequent
-shaping stages occurs on a per-cluster basis.
+shaping stages occurs on a per-syllable basis.

 ### 2: Initial reordering ###